-While many other cities struggle with the burden of increased costs of employee pension plans and, in particular, UALs thereof, the City has taken steps to manage its obligations, including through the establishment of a policy of at least biennial consideration of lump sum payments to reduce UAL.
-In October 2020, the City made lump sum payments to pay off the entirety of its then-calculated UAL (\$29,970).
-Those UAL payments followed earlier UAL payments in May 2017 (\$483,218), September 2018 (\$137,455), and October 2019 (\$101,092), the cumulative effect of which is estimated to have saved the City \$947,000, while also mitigating future impacts of reductions in or variances from CalPERS' discount rate such as the reduced assumed rate of return beginning in Fiscal Year 2023-24.
+While many other cities struggle with the burden of increased costs of employee pension plans and, in particular, UALs thereof, the City has taken steps to manage its obligations, including through the establishment of a policy of at least biennial consideration of lump sum payments to maintain an 80% or greater funded level.
+Lump sum payments have not been required since October 2020 due to the four previous payments made (May 2017: \$483,218, September 2018: \$137,455, October 2019: \$101,092, and October 2020: \$29,970) and CalPERS' rates of return on investments resulting in a net pension asset.
+Due to CalPERS' reduction in its discount rate that will impact valuations beginning in Fiscal Year 2023-24, as well as CalPERS' investment loss for the fiscal year ended June 30, 2022, it is expected that City staff will recommend additional lump sum payments in Fiscal Year 2022-23 and/or Fiscal Year 2023-24.